xdg_wm_base

 none0

-Don't move the child surface when constrained
+don't move the child surface when constrained

 Don't alter the surface position even if it is constrained on some axis, for example partially outside the edge of an output.